alexs-sh/dummy-central-system/README.md

 # Dummy Central System

 Fast and dirty OCPP Central System implementation.
-It mostly for emulating CSRs receiving and self-signed certificates sending.
+It is mostly for emulating CSRs receiving and self-signed certificates sending.

 # Supported messages